 An experienced criminal defense lawyer can determine whether a grand jury subpoena for documents is overly broad or whether work-product, marital or other legal privilege covers the documents requested under the subpoena.
 In such cases, an individual is not required to turn over documents in response to a grand jury subpoena.
 I can determine whether your documents are protected from grand jury subpoena by legal privilege.

-Understanding your Status before the Grand Jury
+The Importnace of Understanding your Status before the Grand Jury

 Receiving a call to appear before a grand jury can be very intimidating and the process carries many risks.
 Unlike federal prosecutors, Pennsylvania state prosecutors are not required to inform the subject of a grand jury subpoena as to their status as either a witness, subject or target.
 Depending on your status, you may want to avoid testifying and potentially placing yourself in legal jeopardy.
 I can determine your status and determine the most effective legal strategy to protect your legal rights if you are called to appear before a grand jury.

 An individual is considered a target of a federal grand jury investigation if the prosecutor has already accumulated a significant amount of evidence connecting that individual to a crime.
 At the end of grand jury proceedings, targets often face indictment on criminal charges.